 - Reconcile or note and report any differences they find in the records

 The records that bookkeeping, accounting, and auditing clerks work with include expenditures (money spent), receipts (money that comes in), accounts payable (bills to be paid), accounts receivable (invoices, or what other people owe the organization), and profit and loss (a report that shows the organization’s financial health).

 Workers in this occupation have a wide range of tasks.
-Some in this occupation are full-charge bookkeeping clerks who maintain an entire organization’s books.
+Some are full-charge bookkeeping clerks who maintain an entire organization’s books.
 Others are accounting clerks who handle specific tasks.

 These clerks use basic mathematics (adding, subtracting) throughout the day.

-As organizations continue to computerize their financial records, many bookkeeping, accounting, and auditing clerks use specialized accounting software, spreadsheets, and databases.
-Most clerks now enter information from receipts or bills into computers, and the information is then stored electronically.
+Bookkeeping, accounting, and auditing clerks use specialized computer accounting software, spreadsheets, and databases to enter information from receipts or bills.
 They must be comfortable using computers to record and calculate data.

 The widespread use of computers also has enabled bookkeeping, accounting, and auditing clerks to take on additional responsibilities, such as payroll, billing, purchasing (buying), and keeping track of overdue bills.
 Many of these functions require clerks to communicate with clients.

 Bookkeeping clerks, also known as bookkeepers, often are responsible for some or all of an organization’s accounts, known as the general ledger.
 They record all transactions and post debits (costs) and credits (income).

 They also produce financial statements and other reports for supervisors and managers.
 Bookkeepers prepare bank deposits by compiling data from cashiers, verifying receipts, and sending cash, checks, or other forms of payment to the bank.